-Grant awards and contracts are approved by the Kitsap County Board of Commissioners or the County Administrator.
+Grant awards and contracts are approved by the Kitsap County Board of Commissioners, the County Administrator, or the Director of Human Services.
 Contracts and funds are administered through the Kitsap County Department of Human Services, Housing and Homelessness Division.

 2.1.0 Contracting